Francis Penrose: Architectural career

 Penrose studied architecture under Edward Blore from 1835 to 1838, and studied abroad under the Cambridge designation of "travelling bachelor" from 1842 to 1845.
 In 1843 in Rome, Penrose noticed a problem with the pitch of the roof of pediment of the Pantheon – subsequent research confirmed that the angle had been changed from its original design.

 Penrose studied classical monuments in Greece, taking and recording detailed measurements.
 He was one of the first to discover the entasis of the Parthenon and to show the deliberate curvature of the steps and entablature.
 The Society of Dilettanti became interested in his discoveries and sent him back to Greece to confirm them.

 In 1848 Penrose was elected a Fellow of the Royal Institute of British Architects.
 He was appointed Surveyor of the Fabric of St Paul's Cathedral in 1852 and in this role did his main work.

 Penrose's work on St Paul's included the choir seats and the marble pulpit and stairs.
 He designed the memorial to Lord Napier of Magdala and the Wellington tomb in the crypt, and arranged the relocation of the Wellington monument.
 He was also responsible for rearranging the West entrance steps and for exposing remains of the old cathedral in the churchyard.
 The new premises for the cathedral's choir school in Carter Lane were built to his designs in 1874.
 It was after a dispute with the Dean and Chapter that he turned to astronomy.

 There is some academic controversy over whether Penrose authored an April 1852 article on Athenian architecture, or whether the true author was Coventry Patmore.

 Penrose was made a Fellow of Magdalene College in 1884.
 He designed the entrance gate of Magdalene College and the Chapel Court of St John's in Cambridge.
 From 1886 to 1887 and from 1890 to 1891 he was the first Director of the British School at Athens, which he had designed.

-As President of the RIBA from 1894 to 1896, Penrose was appointed architect and antiquary to the Royal Academy in 1898.
+As President of the Royal Institute of British Architects from 1894 to 1896, Penrose was appointed architect and antiquary to the Royal Academy in 1898.
 He supplied the entry on Sir Christopher Wren to the Dictionary of National Biography.